The Notorious Lady

-The Notorious Lady is a surviving 1927 American silent drama film produced by Sam E. Rork and distributed by First National Pictures.
+The Notorious Lady is a 1927 American silent drama film produced by Sam E. Rork and distributed by First National Pictures.
 It was directed by veteran director King Baggot and starred Barbara Bedford and Lewis Stone.

 The film was based on the 1925 play The River by British writer Patrick Hastings.
 Producer Rork's daughter, Ann Rork, has a leading role in the film.

 Cast

 Preservation

 The film is preserved at the Library of Congress and is available on home video and DVD.